 - Stroke (common in children)

-- Infarctions of virtually any organ with corresponding symptoms (see “Complications” below)
+- Infarctions of virtually any organ (particularly spleen) and avascular necrosis with corresponding symptoms (see “Complications” below)

 - Prenatal testing: may be conducted in select cases: chorionic villus sampling and DNA analysis at 8–12 weeks of gestation